bramtayl/Justly/README.md

 Each note starts at a different time.
 Because a chord represents a set of notes that begin playing simultaneously, in this song, each note has its own "chord".

 Each "chord" lasts for 1 beat.
 The first note, however, plays for 8 beats.
 1 beat into the first note, the second note starts, and plays for 7 beats.
 The rest of the notes play for 1 beat.
-At the end of all 8 "chords", the first two notes stop playing.
+At the end of all 8 "chords", the first two notes stop_playing playing.

 ## Build instructions